MutsakaEmmason/Academic-Issue-Tracking-System/README.md

     Academic Issue Tracking System (AITS)
-      The Academic Issue Tracking System (AITS) is a web-based platform designed to help students at Makerere University log and track issues related to their academic records.
-      Issues like missing marks, appeals, and corrections can be reported, tracked, and resolved by various user roles within the system, including students, lecturers, heads of departments, and the Academic Registrar.
-    The system provides role-based access control, personalized dashboards, issue categorization, status tracking, notifications, and an audit trail for all actions performed on issues.

 Project Overview
-         This system was built using Django for the backend and React for the frontend.
-The backend is powered by Django REST Framework (DRF) to provide API endpoints, while React handles the user interface, allowing for an interactive and dynamic experience.
-PostgreSQL is used as the database, with cloud hosting and deployment options available on Heroku or AWS.

-Features
-User Roles and Permissions:
-Students can log issues, view their status, and update information.
-Academic Registrar can review, resolve, or assign issues to relevant lecturers or department heads.
-Lecturers/Heads of Departments can resolve assigned issues and update their statuses.
-Issue Management:
-Issues are categorized into three types: "Missing Marks", "Appeals", and "Corrections."
-Students can provide relevant details such as the course code and a description of the issue.
-Notifications:
-In-app and email notifications are triggered for status changes.
-Alerts are generated for overdue or unresolved issues.
-Dashboard:
-A personalized dashboard for each user role displays relevant tasks, issues, and updates.
-Audit Trail:
-A log of all actions performed on each issue is maintained for transparency and accountability.
-Security:
-Role-based access control ensures that each user has access only to the features and data they are authorized to view.
+The Academic Issue Tracking System (AITS) is a web-based platform designed to help students at Makerere University log and track academic-related issues such as missing marks, appeals, and corrections.
+The system enables multiple user roles—students, lecturers, heads of departments, and the Academic Registrar—to manage, track, and resolve issues.

 Technologies Used
-Backend: Django, Django REST Framework
+Backend: Django, Django REST Framework (DRF)
 Frontend: React, Redux, React Toastify
 Database: PostgreSQL
 Hosting/Deployment: Heroku or AWS
 Version Control: Git, GitHub
-Testing: Pytest (Backend), Jest, React Testing Library (Frontend) Setup Instructions
+Testing: Pytest (Backend), Jest, React Testing Library (Frontend) Features
+User Roles and Permissions
+Students: Log issues, view status, update issue details.
+Academic Registrar: Review and resolve issues, assign issues to lecturers or department heads.
+Lecturers/Heads of Departments: Resolve assigned issues, update issue status.
+Issue Management
+Issue Types: Categorized into "Missing Marks," "Appeals," and "Corrections."
+Details: Students provide relevant information such as course codes and descriptions for each issue.
+Notifications
+In-app & Email Notifications: Users are notified of status changes, and alerts are generated for overdue or unresolved issues.
+Dashboard
+Personalized Dashboard: Displays relevant tasks, issues, and updates based on user roles.
+Audit Trail
+Audit Log: A log of all actions performed on each issue for transparency and accountability.
+Security
+Role-Based Access Control: Ensures users only have access to features and data they are authorized to view.
+Setup Instructions
 Backend Setup (Django)
 Clone the repository: